 One advantage of having a stroller with you is that it can function as a cart for your diaper bag and your other bags.
 You need to buy one with a ample basket space.

 For quick weekend getaways, we have an umbrella stroller like the Cosco Umbrella Stroller, which we bought from Target.
 We have the diaper bag hanging on the handles.
 It folds up really well.
 Things I don’t like about it are: doesn’t recline, canopy is not enough to cover him from the sun (but you can always buy a good rain and shine canopy cover for that), doesn’t have cargo space at the bottom.
 However, it’s a good compact stroller for quick strolls.

 There are a lot of choices for strollers.
 I strongly recommend traveling with the smallest one you can.

-For our Disney trip, we bought the Kolcraft Cloud Plus Lightweight Stroller from Target.
+For our Disney trip, we bought the Kolcraft Cloud Plus Lightweight Stroller.
 We like how it’s lighter than our Graco stroller but still reclines for those naps.
 It also has a lot of room in its basket.